MicroFocus/opsb-flink-k8s-operator/README.md

 # ITOM Flink Orchestrator for Kubernetes

-Sample Kubernetes controller for Flink resources.
+Sample Kubernetes controller for [Flink](https://flink.apache.org/) resources.
-The documentation here currently discusses only deployment with Custom Resource Definition (CRD).
+The documentation here currently only discusses deployment with Custom Resource Definition (CRD) targeting Flink's application mode with native Kubernetes integration.

 Note: the project can be opened in IntelliJ by opening the [root `build.gradle`](build.gradle) as a Project.
 It currently builds with Java 17 as configured [here](buildSrc/build.gradle) and [here](buildSrc/src/main/groovy/itom-java-plugin.gradle).